 Pineapple and coconut add a fun summer twist to this easy Pina Colada Bundt Cake.
-It’s a great dessert for summer picnics or barbecues.
+It is a delicious tropical dessert for summer picnics or barbecues.
 Watch everyone smile as they grab a slice.

-If you love pina coladas, make sure you try out these Pina Colada Sugar Cookie Bars.
-They are another crowd pleasing dessert.
+If you love pina coladas, make sure you try out these Pina Colada Sugar Cookie Bars too They are another crowd pleasing dessert.

 There is nothing wrong with jazzing up a cake mix to give you the look of a bakery style cake, right?
 I mean look how gorgeous this Strawberry Mousse Cake looks.
 Yup, it started from a box mix too.